Chapter 5 : The Spy

 Delphia stepped out of the fireplace and into a circular room where portraits of wizards and witches covered every inch of the walls.
 Behind a large desk sat Professor Albus Dumbledore, he looked up as she entered his office.

 “There seems to have been a misunderstanding.” she started and explained what had happened with the Unspeakables from the Department of Mysteries.
-The room blazed a bright green and Braxton Fay strode out of the green flames.
+The room blazed a bright green and Braxton Fairchild strode out of the green flames.

 “Bloody Unspeakables won't tell me what the hell is going on!” he growled and ran a hand through his messy dark hair.
 He looked to his daughter and sighed, “You'll have to excuse me Delphia, I need to talk to Albus alone.
 We can continue this conversation during Christmas break.”